-On the other side of the equation is revenue expansion; one of the most critical objectives for managed services firms.
+Revenue expansion is perhaps one of the most critical objectives for managed services firms.
 MSPs often push the sales process to secure new contracts and sell additional services to existing clients to meet revenue goals for the current month, quarter, or year.

 Which sales metrics should MSPs be tracking?
 Here are some of the industry-specific KPIs that let IT owners benchmark their teams’ performance and identify potential improvement areas.

-- Monthly Recurring Revenue (MRR) measures the total income generated from an MSP’s ongoing services.
+This metric measures the total income generated from an MSP’s ongoing services.
 This number starts the monthly service charges for each client and subtracts the cost of hardware and one-time or infrequently billed deliverables.

 Calculate this metric by subtracting the number of qualified leads the previous month from the opportunities your team is working in the current month, then dividing by the number of qualified leads last month and multiplying by 100 to produce a percentage.

-- Quote to Close is the percentage of customers team members meaningfully engage in discussions that end up signing a contract or making a purchase.
+The percentage of customers team members meaningfully engage in discussions that end up signing a contract or making a purchase.
 This metric is measured by dividing the actual paying clients (or those who agree to a deal) by the number of prospects receiving quotes.

-- Leads to Close Ratio measures the percentage of opportunities that the sales team converts to actual clients.
+This metric measures the percentage of opportunities that the sales team converts to actual clients.
 The value of the lead and the salespeople's efforts can influence this number, so MSPs should regularly audit sales calls and work closely with marketing to validate the quality of their prospect lists and their people.

-- Contract Profitability is, quite simply, the margin derived from each client agreement.
+The margin derived from each client agreement.
 This is a critical calculation for the sales team and tracking measure for MSP owners who need to ensure the revenue generated from a contract provides a good return on their investments.

-- Client Lifetime Value allows providers to evaluate the worth of acquiring and retaining various customers.
+Allows providers to evaluate the worth of acquiring and retaining various customers.
 MSPs can use this KPI to assess the potential income from onboarding a new client, considering the cost of acquiring, onboarding, and retaining that business over the proposed contract's life.

-- Revenue Growth Rate shows how well an MSP can increase its sales over a given period.
+Shows how well an MSP can increase its sales over a given period.
 This KPI is more useful if calculated more frequently, quarterly or monthly, so providers can identify and quickly address negative trends before they significantly affect operations and long-term cash flow.

-- Average Deal Size is the amount of revenue generated from the typical sale.
+The amount of revenue generated from the typical sale.
 MSPs frequently use this metric to set sales projections based on the funnel's qualified leads and their standard win rates.